Skip to content

 # Install Python dependencies

-# pyrfc requires the SDK to be present during installation for compilation
+# 'pyrfc' requires the SDK libraries to be in LD_LIBRARY_PATH during install

 COPY server.py .